-In addition to the admission application, the admission process includes participation in a personal interview with the B.S.W.
+In addition to the admission application, the admission process may include participation in a personal interview with the B.S.W.
 Program Admissions Committee.

-Students must be fully admitted as social work majors before they will be allowed to enroll in SW 385-Social Work Practice I.
+Students must be fully admitted as social work majors before they will be allowed to enroll in SW 385: Social Work Practice I and SW 301: Human Behavior and the Social Environment I.